 “Well, I enjoy what I’m doing now but I think by then I’ll be ready for more respons…”

 “That’s great Bill, but I think you should really concentrate on your section and bringing it out of the hole.
 Bill, I’ve enjoyed our talk.
 We’ll meet again in about a month.
 Next time though, I’d like to hear more about what you think.
 It didn’t seem like you had much to say this time.”

 Ever been in a “coaching” session like this?
 It isn’t very helpful is it?
 How could this session have been more constructive?

-Next, Bill expressed a genuine concern about his section’s staffing.
+- Bill expressed a genuine concern about his section’s staffing.
 Dave should have anticipated that and been prepared to help Bill consider alternatives.
-Coaching that is supportive and collaborative is much more effective than simply haranguing employees.
+Employee coaching that is supportive and collaborative is much more effective than simply haranguing your team members.

-Finally, coaching involves a healthy dose of listening.
-Bill started to tell Dave that he was considering some options to his personnel shortage problem but Dave didn’t hear him.
-Had he listened, he might have learned that Bill had discovered a bottleneck in the production process and was already seeing a difference.
+- Effective employee coaching involves a healthy dose of listening.
+Bill started to tell Dave that he was considering some options to his personnel shortage issue but Dave didn’t hear him.
+Had he listened, he would have learned that Bill had uncovered a bottleneck in the production process and was already seeing progress.

 Are you really coaching your people or just talking at them?
 Do you have clear objectives for them?
 Are you using coaching sessions to genuinely help?
 Most importantly, are you listening?